 Contract negotiations - involving various contract forms, such as employment contracts and vendor agreements - are vital to determining the post-award value of contracts, including the difference between value-driven or cost-increasing legal obligations.

 In regular negotiations – such as Software as a Service (SaaS) licensing subscriptions – you can negotiate over client data protection standards, data security standards, contract renewal intervals, and pricing structures.
-Business negotiations can take on various forms – including lengthy email correspondence, phone calls, and in-person meetings - until final approvals and signatures can be collected from stakeholders.
+Business negotiations can take on various forms – including lengthy email correspondence, phone calls, and in-person meetings - until final approvals and legally-binding signatures can be collected from stakeholders.

 Implementing this process of managing multiple file versions within multiple contract negotiations concurrently can quickly turn into an unsustainable logistical challenge – especially when working with complex contracts and not having many contract management resources to support you in the process.
 Manually tracking version control and cross-referencing pre-approved clauses can further increase negotiation time and cramp the momentum of the deal at hand.